Crafting structure that elevates story

 Structural Editing that Elevates Story

-Developmental editing is at the core of our editorial work.
-We work with narrative nonfiction and nonfiction authors who have completed a full draft and want to understand how their manuscript is functioning as a whole before moving into line-level polish.
+Developmental editing is at the heart of our editorial work.
+We work with narrative nonfiction and nonfiction authors who have completed a full draft and are ready to step back and assess how the manuscript functions as a cohesive whole before moving into line-level polish.

 This Work May Include